reema0814/MLOpsTemplate/src/workshop/documents/part_1.md

 # Part 1: Structure code for fast iterative development
 ## Pre-requisites
-- Complete [Part 0] to setup the Azure ML workspace.
+- Complete [Part 0] to set up the Azure ML workspace.
 Ensure the following:
 	- Your conda environment ``mlops-workshop-local`` is activated.
 	- You completed the step to run [create_datasets.py].

 ## Summary
 Your team has been working on a new ML problem.
-The team has been performing exploratory work on data and algorithm and has come to a state that the solution direction is solidified.
-Now, it is a time to put a structure into the work so that the team can iterate faster toward building a fully functional solution.
+The team has been performing exploratory work on data and algorithms and has come to a state that the solution direction is solidified.
+Now, it is time to put a structure into the work so that the team can iterate faster toward building a fully functional solution.

 So far, team members have been working mostly on Jupyter notebooks on their personal compute (Azure CI & PC).
-As the first step in MLOps, your team needs to accompblish the followings:
+As the first step in MLOps, your team needs to accomplish the following:

-- Modularization: monolithic notebook is refactored into python modules that can be developed and tested independently and in parallel by multiple members
+- Modularization: The monolithic notebook is refactored into Python modules that can be developed and tested independently and in parallel by multiple members
 - Parameterization: The modules are parameterized so that they be rerun with different parameter values.

-To illustrate how the process works, the notebook was refactored into a feature engineering module, an ml training module and an ml evaluating module and you will run these modules individually in local development environment to see how they work.
+To illustrate how the process works, the notebook was refactored into a feature engineering module, an ml training module and an ml evaluating module and you will run these modules individually in the local development environment to see how they work.

  ![monolithic to modular](./images/monolithic_modular.png)

 ## Task 1:

-> **Note:** You can run following tasks on Compute Instance in your Azure Machine Learning.
+> **Note:** You can run the following tasks on Compute Instance in your Azure Machine Learning.
 You can use __Jupyter__ or __VSCode__ or __Terminal__.

 1. Familiarize yourself with the steps in this jupyter notebook.
 This showcases the overall data engineering and model building